 When students complete one or more qualifying steps for planning for life after high school you can each scholarship’s on BigFuture, they’ll be automatically entered into monthly drawings for $500 or $40,000 of scholarship money until February of their senior year.

-The scholarships awarded by BigFuture can be used at two and four year institutions.
+The volunteer scholarships awarded by BigFuture can be used at two and four year institutions.

 Other Scholarship Resources

-Here are some additional portals and websites to help find scholarship opportunities.
+Here are some additional portals and websites to help find volunteer scholarships & opportunities.